-At long last, the powers that be have bestowed upon us a glorious update to the game that - while beloved - had begun to grow a bit stale.
-Swimming and diving are now official on the menu for Animal Crossing: New Horizons - and with these activities, a whole host of collectibles.
+It might have taken a while, but the powers that be eventually bestowed upon us a glorious update that introduced swimming and diving to Animal Crossing: New Horizons — and with these activities, a whole host of collectibles.

-Those who downloaded the update have undoubtedly seen the in-game announcements decreeing a brand-new set of creatures found under the sea.
-In addition, Pascal and his philosophical pearls of wisdom have made a return - and yes, Pascal will still trade you rare items for any scallops you uncover (this time, it's the Mermaid furniture series).
+The update brought a brand-new set of creatures found under the sea.
+In addition, Pascal and his philosophical pearls of wisdom returned — and yes, Pascal will still trade you rare items for any scallops you uncover (this time, it's the Mermaid furniture series).

-In order to partake in any of these activities, one must first acquire and wear a wetsuit - which can be purchased in the cupboard at Timmy and Tommy's for 3000 Bells after updating the game, and comes in many different styles and colors.
-Just what we needed - more clothing options!
+In order to partake in any of these activities, one must first acquire and wear a wetsuit, which can be purchased in the cupboard at Timmy and Tommy's for 3000 Bells and comes in many different styles and colors.
+Just what we needed — more clothing options!

 Animal Crossing: New Horizons - Sea Creature Complete List